dspace-group/veos-cosim-client/README.md

 Receives a CAN message from the VEOS CoSim server.

 **Note:**
-If the [DsVeosCoSim_CanMessageReceivedCallback](#DsVeosCoSim_CanMessageReceivedCallback) function pointer is registered, you cannot collect CAN messages using the `DsVeosCoSim_ReceiveCanMessage` function.
+If the [DsVeosCoSim_CanMessageReceivedCallback Function Pointer](#dsveoscosim_canmessagereceivedcallback-function-pointer) is registered, you cannot collect CAN messages using the `DsVeosCoSim_ReceiveCanMessage` function.

 #### Syntax